 A solid bond is achieved within 5 seconds.

 Arrows can be shot within 15 minutes.

-Always use TAC Vanes Glue and use enough that when the vane is held against the arrow shaft, there is a little excess glue pressed out of either side of the vane’s base.
-The fletching clamp should be held for a MINUMUM of 5 seconds before removing the clamp.
+Always use TAC Vanes Glue.
+Apply enough that when the vane is pressed against the arrow shaft, there is a little excess pressed out of either side of the vane’s base.
+The fletching clamp should be held for 5 seconds before removing the clamp.
 Once the clamp is removed, a Q-Tip works well to remove the excess glue and create a permanent bond.